What does life look for you now?

 - Seek experiences that align with your goals

-- Try to help the world in some way
+- Try to help the others in some way

 Anything else that you would like to share?

 Particularly for engineers, university is an amazing place for experience beyond coursework.
 Your GPA is much less exciting to an employer than your side projects.
-I’ve worked on building electric bikes, solar cars and autonomous drones.
-I’ve interned at a self-driving car company and a stock market company.
-Though my grades have trended downwards (I plot them on a spreadsheet of course), the interest I’ve received from employers has only increased.
+I worked on building electric bikes, solar cars and autonomous drones.
+I interned at a self-driving car company and a stock market company.
+Though my grades trended downwards (I plotted them on a spreadsheet of course), the interest I received from employers only increased.